Key tegu: Taxonomy

 Echinosaura keyi was formerly known as Teuchocercus keyi Fritts & H.M.
 Smith, 1969, and was the type species of the genus Teuchocercus, but the genus Teuchocercus is no longer recognized.

 Etymology

-The specific name, keyi, is in honor of American physician and amateur herpetologist George Key (1942-1999).
+The specific name, keyi, is in honor of American physician and amateur herpetologist George Key (1942–1999).

 Geographic range

 The Key tegu is only found in Ecuador with records from Esmeraldas and Pichincha.

+Habitat

+The preferred natural habitat of E. keyi is near streams in forest, at altitudes of 350–1,200 m.